billksun/cosmic-ext-extra-sessions/README.md

 - Because it's fun!
 - (And it nicely shows off what using common standards can give you.)
 -  ((Also, I can't count the amount of issues of people wanting scrolling tiling in COSMIC.
 Here, just use niri while we decide what to do about this.
-It's a great projects!))
+It's a great project!))

 ## How?